Thousands Of Fans Descend On Minneapolis For Women's Final Four

 “UConn won its first Final Four in Minneapolis,” said cheer team member Meg Lester, referencing the Huskies 1995 victory at Target Center.

 Starting Friday, fans will get an opportunity to experience a number of free events – both on First Ave outside the Target Center, as well as at the Minneapolis Convention Center.
-Throughout the weekend, visitors can enjoy a free concert, as well as events highlighting women in sports.MORE NEWS: Romaine Lettuce Brand Recalled Due To Possible Parasite Contamination
+Throughout the weekend, visitors can enjoy a free concert, as well as events highlighting women in sports.MORE NEWS: No Tickets?
+No Problem!
+Plenty Of Free NCAA Final Four Events This Weekend

 “We’re just happy to be here,” Spencer said.